nhsconnect/gpconnect/pages/appointments/appointments_release_notes.md

 - [Book an appointment](appointments_use_case_book_an_appointment.html)
   - Added note regarding the inclusion of `patient temporary contact details` for the purposes of the appointment and where to include them in the appointment resource.
   - Added additional guidance around the must-support requirement for the bookingOrganization element within the appointment resource.
+  - Uplifted guidance around the use of the resources to transmit relevant data to support the appointment.
+  - Uplifted guidance to highlight risk that sending large volumes of data may result in the information being truncated within the providers system.
 - [Retrieve a patient's appointments](appointments_use_case_retrieve_a_patients_appointments.html)
   - Added additional wording to make clear the expectations around a search where no search prefix is included in the request parameter.
   - Added requirements to restrict the combinations of search parameters that can be used in order to make provider and consumer implementation easier.